-One example of the ways industry is working together to keep supporting the growing demands of video walls is the collaboration between BrightSign, a California-based worldwide leader in digital signage media players, and Matrox, a Montreal-based provider of advanced visualization and collaboration technologies.
-BrightSign signage players meet the exacting criteria for digital signage of being small, fanless, industrial-grade tough, high-performance, and ultra-reliable.
+One example of the ways industry is working together to keep supporting the growing demands of video walls is the collaboration between BrightSign, a California-based worldwide leader in digital signage media

+"Content management is simple with QuadHead2Go's preset configurations and easy-to-use 'set-andforget' software." players, and Matrox, a Montreal-based provider of advanced visualization and collaboration technologies.
+BrightSign signage players meet the exacting criteria for digital signage of being small, fanless, industrial-grade tough, highperformance, and ultra-reliable.
 The Matrox QuadHead2Go leverages these advanced capabilities and offers highly flexible and easy-to-install options for turning one of the 4K outputs of the players into multi-monitor video walls up to four screens that can be configured in innumerable configurations.